Communication plan template

 • Ensure everyone is on the same page about how and where to communicate project information to stakeholders.

-• Create an owner for each piece of information, so everyone understands their responsibilities.
+• Assign an owner to each piece of information so everyone understands their responsibilities.

 • Reduce duplicative work by standardizing where you share information.

-• Cut down on miscommunication and unnecessary work, like unproductive meetings that could have been communicated async.
+• Cut down on miscommunication and unnecessary work, such as unproductive meetings that could have been handled asynchronously.

 • Provide communication guidelines for the whole team, so you can clearly communicate and move forward with work.